Skip to content

 Key takeaways

-• CSLB and insurance verification is non-negotiable
+• CSLB license and insurance verification is non-negotiable

-• Vague material spec creates substitution risk
+• Vague material spec creates room for cheaper substitutions

-• Cash-only pricing signals compliance gaps
+• Cash-only pricing and disconnected crews signal accountability gaps

 FAQ